Does Google Treat Compound Words and Decompounded Words as Keywords Equivalents?

-In my examples, the meanings of each pair of two words joined together is the same as those two words as phrases.
+In my examples, the meanings of each pair of two words joined together are the same as those two words as phrases.

 When someone searches for icecream at Google, should they see the same search results for ice cream or icecream, given that the words mean the same thing?
 If a page about paperclips shows AdSense advertisements, should the ads be for paper clips and paperclips?
 If an AdWords advertiser runs AdWords advertisements to show during search results, should their ads run both when someone searches for sandpaper and sand paper?

 A few years back, I wrote about a patent filing that explored ways that Google might handle compound and hyphenated words and other spellings of words, in my post SEO and Compound Words, Inflections, and Alternative Spellings.
 That patent filing gave us a pretty high-level overview of how it might treat compounds but didn’t delve too deeply into the details.

 Last week, another patent filing from Google came out on compound words, focusing primarily on describing how they might be used for search advertisements that Google shows on web pages and during search results.

 While the patent uses examples from Google search advertising, it gives us a better sense of how it might see icecream and ice cream as keywords meaning the same thing.
 Some patent filings are narrow in scope, but near the end of this one, we are told that the way Google handles compounds might apply to more than just ads:

-Although the above description refers to a content item such as an advertisement, content items such as video and/or audio files, web pages for particular subjects, news articles, etc. can also be used.
-Also, the implementations can be used with other compound words such for example, Finnish, as well as other languages that include compound words.
+Although the above description refers to a content item such as an advertisement, content items such as video and/or audio files, web pages for particular subjects, news articles, etc., can also be used.
+Also, the implementations can be used with other compound words, such as Finnish and other languages that include compound words.

 Furthermore, while the above description refers to online advertisements, the implementation described can also be used with other possible applications such as, for example, machine translation, speech recognition, information retrieval, etc.